yonas-fsaha/order-summary-component/README.md

 The designs are in JPG static format.
 Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

-If you would like the design files (we provide Sketch & Figma versions) to inspect the design
+If you would like the design files (we provide Sketch & Figma versions)